core-wg/senml-spec/draft-jennings-core-senml-02.md

 out-of-band using the CoRE Link Format {{RFC6690}}.
-The markup language can be used for a variety of data flow models, most notably data feeds pushed from a sensor to a collector, and the web resource model where the sensor is requested as a resource representation (GET /sensor/temperature).
+The markup language can be used for a variety of data flow models, most notably data feeds pushed from a sensor to a collector, and the web resource model where the sensor is requested as a resource representation (e.g., "GET /sensor/temperature").

 SenML is defined by a data model for measurements and simple meta-data about measurements and devices.
-The data is structured as a single object (with attributes) that contains an array of entries.
+The data is structured as a single array that contains base value object(s) and array(s) of entries.
 Each entry is an object that has attributes such as a unique identifier for the sensor, the time the measurement was made, and the current value.
 Serializations for this data model are defined for JSON {{RFC7159}}, CBOR {{RFC7049}}, XML, and Efficient XML Interchange (EXI) {{W3C.REC-exi-20110310}}.

 For example, the following shows a measurement from a temperature gauge encoded in the JSON syntax.

 ~~~~
-{"e":[{ "n": "urn:dev:ow:10e2073a01080063", "v":23.5, "u":"Cel" }]}
+[{}, [{ "n": "urn:dev:ow:10e2073a01080063", "v":23.5, "u":"Cel" }]]
 ~~~~

-In the example above, the array in the object has a single measurement for a sensor named "urn:dev:ow:10e2073a01080063" with a temperature of 23.5 degrees Celsius.
+In the example above, the first element of the root array is empty object since there are no base values.
+The second array inside the root array has a single measurement for a sensor named "urn:dev:ow:10e2073a01080063" with a temperature of 23.5 degrees Celsius.

 # Requirements and Design Goals